 When we reflect on the quarantine, as a church, we should be able to say that we were still on mission even when the method changed.

-Luke Crabb works at Abundant Life as the Young Adults Ministry Leader.
+Luke Crabb works at Abundant Life as the Young Adult Pastor.
 He leads Paradigm a weekly gathering of Young Adults.